Plumsail/actions/source/flow/how-tos/sharepoint/how-to-manage-quick-launch-and-top-navigation-items.rst

 For example, we have a situation where during a day people work with documents in SharePoint Document library.
 To work with some document a user takes it to work and mark it as check-out, but at the end of the day, every document should be checked-in back.

 For this case, I will use *‘Get files (properties only)‘* from SharePoint Connector for getting properties of documents that need to be checked-in.
-I will also use `Check In SharePoint Document <../../actions/sharepoint-processing.html#check-in-sharepoint-document>`_ from Plumasail SP connector, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_ for each document that will be found on the first step.
+I will also use `Check In SharePoint Document <../../actions/sharepoint-processing.html#check-in-sharepoint-document>`_ from Plumsail SP connector, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_ for each document that will be found on the first step.

 Below you can find an example of the small flow that gets all documents in check-out status and does check-in for each one: